Functional Skills vs GCSEs

 However, Functional Skills courses are not identical to GCSEs.
 So, if you’re looking to achieve English, Maths or IT qualifications later in life, there are some key things you need to know before you choose your programme of study.

-Although they both get you the same result – achieving a recognised qualification in English, Maths or ICT – there are key differences between GCSEs and Functional Skills.
+Although they both get you the same result – achieving a recognised qualification in English, Maths or ICT – there are key differences between GCSE grades and Functional Skills.
 The time it takes to achieve your qualification is different, and so are the learning outcomes.

 Functional Skills Level 2 courses offer students the opportunity to learn how to use English, Maths and ICT in everyday situations.
 GCSEs, on the other hand, are academic qualifications and equip learners with a strong theoretical knowledge base and skillset.